 It wasn't as easy as you think!
-Thoughts and reminiscences from one member of the generation that went from words like "Love" and "Freedom" in the 60s to today's "WTF did we do wrong?"
+One writer's impressions from the past seven decades, a member of the generation that went from words like "Love" and "Freedom" in the 60s to today's "WTF did we do wrong?"

 Click on this link to go to Growing Up Boomer.

-Note: the Education and Freedom and Educational Follies blogs have been discontinued; however, its posts may someday appear in book form, and some of the posts (the rantings of the seventy-something Boomer most likely to be found yelling at the TV) may be found as posts in Growing up Boomer.
+Note: the Education and Freedom and Educational Follies blogs have been discontinued; however, its posts may someday appear in book form, and some of the posts (the rantings of a seventy-something Boomer most likely to be found sitting at the end of the bar and yelling at the TV) may be found as posts in Growing up Boomer.

 "... we artists form one of those pathetic human chains which human beings form to pass buckets of water up to a fire, or to bring in a lifeboat.
 An uninterrupted chain of humans born to explore the inward riches of the solitary life on behalf of the unheeding unforgiving community; manacled together by the same gift ...
 And realizing this I was suddenly afflicted by a great melancholy and despair at recognizing the completely limited nature of my own powers, hedged about as they were by the limitations of an intelligence too powerful for itself, and lacking in sheer word-magic, in propulsion, in passion, to achieve this other world of artistic fulfillment."